Be part of the completion.

 Clamps & Shelves

-Rebuild and install the clamps and shelves—the longitudinal structural members that tie frames to deck beams and carry the load of rails and bulwarks above.
-This is foundational joinery that must be right before anything above it can go on.
+Rebuild and install the longitudinal structural members that tie frames to deck beams and carry the load of rails and bulwarks above.
+Foundational joinery that must be right before anything above it goes on.

 The structural platform for deck and topsides work is in place.